 These aromatic herbs not only prevent pests, they also attract beneficial insects!
-Allow them to flower and helpful pollinators will flock to your garden, while the intense fragrance of lavender, rosemary, and sage will cover up the scent of your precious veggies so that carrot rust flies, cabbage moths, and bean beetles won’t be able to find and devour them.
+Allow them to flower, and helpful pollinators will flock to your garden.
+Additionally, the intense fragrance of lavender, rosemary, and sage will cover up the scent of your precious veggies so that carrot rust flies, cabbage moths, and bean beetles won’t be able to find and devour them.

 More Tips for a Happy, Healthy Garden: